Meta-DSP: A Meta-Learning Approach for Data-Driven Nonlinear Compensation in High-Speed Optical Fiber Systems: Introduction

 \section{Introduction}

 Optical communication networks carry the most traffic in communication networks.
 In recent years, with the surge in network traffic, optical communication networks have been transitioning towards higher speeds, greater distances, and larger capacities.
 Wavelength division multiplexing (WDM) technology is a crucial technique for expanding optical fiber capacity.
-This technology modulates the information of multiple channels onto different optical frequency carriers and integrates them onto the same fiber for propagation, greatly enhancing the propagation capacity of commercial systems.
-However, WDM systems experience severe nonlinear noise interference due to the presence of nonlinear Kerr effects in the fiber: self-phase modulation (SPM) and cross-phase modulation (XPM) \cite{DBP2008compensation}.
-The former originates from nonlinear self-interference within the channel, and the latter from nonlinear interference from other channels.
+WDM modulates the information of multiple channels onto different optical frequency carriers and integrates them onto the same fiber for propagation, greatly enhancing the propagation capacity of commercial systems.
+However, WDM systems face a fundamental trade-off: while increasing signal power improves the signal-to-noise ratio (SNR), it simultaneously induces severe nonlinear noise through optical fiber Kerr effects.
+These nonlinear impairments take two primary forms: self-phase modulation (SPM), caused by intra-channel nonlinear effects, and cross-phase modulation (XPM), resulting from inter-channel nonlinear interactions.

-Digital Signal Processing (DSP) is the computational manipulation of digital signals, used to enhance or modify these signals for further analysis, transmission, or storage.
-DSP plays a significant role in optical fiber communication.
-The DSP module in the receiver is responsible for various noise reduction tasks in the fiber, such as dispersion compensation and non-linearity compensation.
-The DSP module in the fiber often consists of two parts: the Digital Back Propagation (DBP) and the Adaptive Filter (ADF).

-DBP is a critical technique for mitigating nonlinear noise \cite{liga2014multichannelDBP}.
-This technique compensates for both linear and nonlinear interference such as dispersion and SPM by solving the inverse transmission equation of light waves.
-However, the highly heterogeneous nature of DBP makes its implementation challenging.
-The number of backward steps required in high-speed, long-distance systems can be daunting \cite{2010Rs-DBP}.

-ADF is a dynamic processing technique with extensive applications in various fields.
-In the context of optical digital signal processing, typical examples include Frequency Offset Estimation (FOE) and Carrier Phase Estimation (CPE).
-Adaptive filtering dynamically adjusts its parameters to minimize the distance between the output and reference signal, eliminating noise and enhancing the performance of optical systems.
-Recent studies have shown that XPM, due to its inherent temporal correlation, can also be partially captured by adaptive filters \cite{2016VL},\cite{dar2013properties},\cite{secondini2012analytical}.
-Consequently, designing appropriate adaptive filters has emerged as a promising method for nonlinear compensation.
-However, the design of these filters and the selection of parameters often require reliance on experience and manual adjustment to balance convergence and tracking performance.
+Digital Signal Processing (DSP) techniques have been developed to mitigate various interferences and noise in optical communication.
+The DSP module in the receiver addresses transmission distortions such as chromatic dispersion, polarization mode dispersion, carrier phase noise, and nonlinear Kerr effects.
+This paper investigates an advanced DSP architecture for nonlinear compensation, featuring a cascaded structure that combines DBP for dispersion and SPM compensation with an Adaptive Filter (ADF) for XPM mitigation.